Post Updated on 20th Apr 2018

 Best months to spot the whales – Dec/Jan & April

 Rejuvenate in the virgin Rain forests of Sinharaja

-Sinharaja park was surely the highlight of our trip.
+Sinharaja park was surely one of the best Sri Lanka highlights in one week of our trip.
 It is a world heritage site and was declared a biosphere reserve in 1978.
 I fell in love as soon as we entered the gates of this delightful, lush green forest.
 Okay so I am a bit biased towards jungles and being close to nature so this was a obvious choice.

 The pleasant surprise, however, was our eco-lodge which was made out of shipment containers.
 So, you actually sleep in lavish containers amidst dense leopard infested forests – Can it get any better than that?
 I guess not!